 I coach a man who achieved one of his lifelong goals of achieving a Boston Marathon qualifying standard.
 He is 52 years old and ran a personal best time of 3.27 for the marathon distance last year.
 He balances both mental and physical training well and you have to do that to accomplish your 5K goals.

-Physical training is what the majority of athletes spend their time focusing on but I believe the mind, what we think about and envision ourselves doing is far more vital for improving in the 5K distance because physical training can only take us so far.
+Physical training is what the majority of athletes spend their time focusing on.
+Remember, what we think about and envision ourselves doing is far more vital.

 I firmly believe that mental training is vitally important to running well at the 5K to marathon distances.